ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 * Set `withdrawal_credentials[:1] == BLS_WITHDRAWAL_PREFIX_BYTE`.
 * Set `withdrawal_credentials[1:] == hash(withdrawal_pubkey)[1:]`.

-#### RANDAO commitment

-A validator's RANDAO commitment is the outermost layer of a 32-byte hash-onion.
-To create this commitment, perform the following steps:

-* Randomly generate a 32-byte `randao_seed`.
-* Store this `randao_seed` in a secure location.
-* Calculate `randao_commitment = repeat_hash(randao_seed, n)` where `n` is large enough such that within the lifetime of the validator, the validator will not propose more than `n` beacon chain blocks.

-Assuming `>= 100k validators`, on average a validator will have an opportunity to reveal once every `>= 600k seconds`, so `<= 50 times per year`.
-At this estimate, `n == 5000` would last a century.
-If this value is poorly configured and a validator runs out of layers of to reveal, the validator can no longer propose beacon blocks and should exit.

-_Note_: A validator must be able to reveal the next layer deep from their current commitment at any time.
-There are many strategies that trade off space and computation to be able to provide this reveal.
-At one end of this trade-off, a validator might only store their `randao_seed` and repeat the `repeat_hash` calculation on the fly to re-calculate the layer `n-1` for the reveal.
-On the other end of this trade-off, a validator might store _all_ layers of the hash-onion and not have to perform any calculations to retrieve the layer `n-1`.
-A more sensible strategy might be to store every `m`th layer as cached references to recalculate the intermittent layers as needed.

-#### Custody commitment

-A validator's custody commitment is the outermost layer of a 32-byte hash-onion.
-To create this commitment, perform the following steps:

-* Randomly generate a 32-byte `custody_seed`.
-* Store this `custody_seed` in a secure location.
-* Calculate `custody_commitment = repeat_hash(custody_seed, n)` where `n` is large enough such that within the lifetime of the validator, the validator will not attest to more than `n` beacon chain blocks.

-Assuming a validator changes their `custody_seed` with frequency `>= 1 week`, the validator changes their seed approximately `<= 50 times per year`.
-At this estimate, `n == 5000` would last a century.
-If this value is poorly configured and a validator runs out of layers of to reveal, the validator can no longer update their `custody_commitment` and should exit.

-See above note on hash-onion caching strategies in [RANDAO commitment](#randao-commitment).

-_Note_: although this commitment is being committed to and stored in phase 0, it will not be used until phase 1.

 ### Submit deposit

 In phase 0, all incoming validator deposits originate from the Ethereum 1.0 PoW chain.
 Deposits are made to the [deposit contract](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#ethereum-10-deposit-contract) located at `DEPOSIT_CONTRACT_ADDRESS`.